 Students: Complete this BEFORE your scheduled weekly meeting.
 Your fieldwork educator can add to this and make other suggestions.
 You may want to use the site-specific objectives as a guide to look at progress and for goals

-Fieldwork Week #: Date: Student: Instructor:
+Week #: Date: Student: Fieldwork Instructor:

-What did you learn this week?
+What did you lea

 Strengths:

 Growth areas:

-Goals for next week:
+Goals for next w eek:

-Meetings, assignments due, etc.:
+Meetings, assign ıments due, etc. :